Monogoto

 Set up your Ubidots account

-You can get started with Ubidots free of charge by signing up for a STEM account.
+You can get started with Ubidots free of charge by .

 In order to send data to Ubidots, you need the following parameters to create the data string: